Discover dynamic education programs and curriculum resources about the history of our city, state, and nation.

 Walk through Museum galleries guided by an engaging Scavenger Hunt that tests your knowledge of American history and civics, finding objects from America’s past and learning about the subjects tested on the naturalization exam.
 Test questions and answers are also displayed on a wide, digital screen at the Museum’s entrance and on an interactive tablet by the lobby’s elevator.

 Throughout the spring and summer, children can become History Detectives and discover immigration history through games, sketching, and activities with specially designed briefcases housing “detective supplies.”
 Learn more.

-July 4th Weekend: Celebrate American Independence by exploring the founding of the United States through the eyes and lives of our Founding Era’s diverse citizens.
+Join us over Independence Day Weekend (July 1–2) and on Tuesday, July 4th, to celebrate American Independence by exploring the founding of the United States through the eyes and lives of our Founding Era’s diverse citizens.
 Learn more.

 EXHIBITIONS AND DISPLAYS

 This summer, join us to ponder what it means to be an American through a series of exhibitions and installations, including World War I Beyond the Trenches, exploring how American citizens, and artist in particular, responded to the nation's first international war, which ushered in modern America; Thomas Jefferson: The Private Man, from the Collections of the Massachusetts Historical Society, showcasing a copy of the Declaration of Independence in Jefferson's hand and other objects that shed light on our third president; Saving Washington, uncovering the contributions of the women who shaped diplomacy and democracy in the early years of our nation; and American Visionary: John F. Kennedy's Life and Times, highlighting public and private moments in the life of one our nation's most charismatic leaders.